 - Buy a tub bench.
-Have it installed in your bathtub or shower. - Approach the bench from the side, then place your involved leg forward. - Reach back for the edge of the tub bench and sit down. - Ask for help from someone in your home, or use a cane, crutch or belt to lift your involved leg into the tub.
+Have it installed in your bathtub or shower. - Approach the bench from the side, then place your involved leg forward. - Reach back for the edge of the tub bench or handrail and sit down. - Lift your legs into the tub.
+If you can't use your own muscles to move your involved leg, you can use a cane, crutch or a wide belt to lift your leg into the tub.

-Getting Out of the Shower/Tub
+Getting out of the Shower/Tub

-- Use a cane, crutch or belt, or ask someone in your home to lift your involved leg out of the tub. - Push up from the bench with both hands. - Do not reach for a walking device until your balance is secure.
+- Bring your legs over the tub edge. - Push up from the bench with both hands, or use handrails to pull yourself up. - Do not reach for a walking device until your balance is secure.